Black Canadians: First Black people in Canada

 The first recorded Black person to have potentially entered Canadian waters was an unnamed Black man on board the Jonas, which was bound for Port-Royal (Acadia).
 He died of scurvy either at Port Royal, or along the journey, in 1606.
 The first recorded Black person to set foot on land now known as Canada was a free man named Mathieu da Costa.
-Travelling with navigator Samuel de Champlain, de Costa arrived in Nova Scotia some time between 1603 and 1608 as a translator for the French explorer Pierre Dugua, Sieur de Monts.
+Travelling with navigator Samuel de Champlain, da Costa arrived in Nova Scotia some time between 1603 and 1608 as a translator for the French explorer Pierre Dugua, Sieur de Monts.
 The first known Black person to live in what would become Canada was an enslaved man from Madagascar named Olivier Le Jeune, who may have been of partial Malay ancestry.
 He was first given to one of the Kirke brothers, likely David Kirke, before being sold as a young child to a French clerk and then later given to Guillaume Couillard, a friend of Champlain's.
 Le Jeune apparently was set free before his death in 1654, because his death certificate lists him as a domestique rather than a slave.

 As a group, Black people arrived in Canada in several waves.
 The first of these came as free persons serving in the French Army and Navy, though some were enslaved or indentured servants.
-About 1,000 enslaved people were brought to New France in the 17th and 18th centuries.
+About 1,000 slaves were brought to New France in the 17th and 18th centuries.
 By the time of the British conquest of New France in 1759–1760, about 3,604 enslaved people were in New France, of whom 1,132 were Black and the rest First Nations people.
 The majority of the slaves lived in Montreal, the largest city in New France and the centre of the lucrative fur trade.

-The majority of the enslaved Africans in New France performed domestic work and were brought to New France to demonstrate the prestige of their wealthy owners, who viewed owning a "slave" as a way of showing off their status and wealth.
-The majority of the enslaved Africans brought to New France were female domestic servants, and were usually raped by their masters (enslavers), who tended to literally see their enslaved women and girls as their sex slaves.
-As a result of usually working in the home rather than the fields or mines, enslaved Africans typically lived longer than Aboriginal enslaved people: an average 25.2 years instead of 17.7.
+The majority of the enslaved Africans in New France performed domestic work and were brought to New France to demonstrate the prestige of their wealthy owners, who viewed owning a slave as a way of showing off their status and wealth.
+Most were female domestic servants, and were often raped by their masters.
+As a result of usually working in the home rather than the fields or mines, enslaved Africans typically lived longer than Aboriginal slaves: an average 25.2 years instead of 17.7.
 As in France's colonies in the West Indies, slavery in New France was governed by the Code Noir ("Black Code") issued by King Louis XIV in 1685 which stated that only Catholics could own slaves; required that all slaves be converted to Roman Catholicism upon their purchase; recognized slave marriages as legal; and forbade masters from selling slave children under the age of 14.
 Black slaves could also serve as witnesses at religious ceremonies, file legal complaints against free persons and be tried by a jury.